prescience-data/4g-rotator/README.md

 ##### Steps
 1. Just install this package on the headless PC along with WireGuard (as listener) and 3Proxy.
-2. Install the 3proxy config and install as a service.
+2. Install the 3proxy config to create a local SOCKS5 proxy and install as a service.
-3. Setup WireGuard as a client instance on your regular PC.
+3. Setup WireGuard VPN as a client instance on your regular PC.
-4. Then just VPN to the headless PC and you'll have access to its SOCKS5 proxy!
+4. VPN to the headless PC and you'll have access to its SOCKS5 proxy!

 The optimal solution is to connect the Compute Stick to wifi (which WireGuard will use to connect in) and proxy connections out via 4G USB tethering to avoid congestion, but it is possible to go in and out via the same 4G provided you have enough bandwidth.